Adapting your home: Access into and around your home

 • Will the adaptation meet your needs in the long term?

-• If you use a walking frame or wheelchair indoors, how much space do you need to get around?
-Is your wheelchair self-propelled or powered?
+• If you use a walking frame or wheelchair indoors, how much space is needed to move?

-• If you sometimes need to use a wheelchair how do you get it over the threshold?
+• If you sometimes need to use a wheelchair, how do you get it over the threshold?

 Barriers to easy access into your home